 It's unlike any of the games on this list, and that leaves us wondering... is it that good?
 Well, that's up to every player to decide.
 We decided to put it somewhere in the middle - just check our City of Brass review.
 You can learn what works and what doesn't from our point of view.Download City of Brass

 One of the purest, most focused roguelite platform-shooters around.
-Key to Downwell's success is its gunboots - a truly inspired means of both locomotion and defence as you drop through its levels.
+The key to Downwell's success is its gunboots - a truly inspired means of both locomotion and defence as you drop through its levels.

 Did you know we have a Downwell review?
-It might not be on Switch, but it's still going to give you a clear idea of why this is one of the top roguelites on Switch even in 2021.Download Downwell
+It was meant for another platform, but it's still going to give you a clear idea of why this is one of the top roguelites on Switch even in 2022.Download Downwell

 A remarkably lithe roguelite action-platformer that sees you zipping between targets with frightening speed and agility.
 If you're playing it right, you'll barely touch the ground as you reduce your foes to scrap.